 This boiler is provided with a CH pressure relief valve that complies with the ANSI/ASME Boiler and Pressure Vessel Code, Section IV (Heating Boilers).
-The included 30 psi CH Pressure Relief Valve must be installed at the top of the boiler as illustrated below.
+The included 30 psi CH Pressure Relief Valve must be installed at the top of the boiler, using the included pipe adapter and grommet, as illustrated below.

 DO NOT install a relief valve with a pressure rating in excess of 50 psi - the maximum allowable operating pressure of the boiler.
 The relief valve capacity must exceed the BTU/H input capacity of the boiler.
-To install the pressure relief valve proceed as follows:
+Install the factory provided relief valve in the fitting on top of the boiler.